robfromnewground/elevenlabs-mcp/README.md

 - `check_subscription`: Check your Eleven Labs subscription status
 - `list_voices`: Get a list of all available voices
 - `search_voices`: Search through your voice library for a specific voice
+- `get_voice`: Retrieve a specific voice by ID
 - `speech_to_speech`: Transform audio from one voice to another using provided audio files
 - `text_to_voice`: Design a voice via a text prompt
 - `create_voice_from_preview`: Using an ID from `text_to_voice`, save your generated to your library
+- `create_agent`: Create a Conversational AI agent
+- `list_agents`: Retrieve a list of all available Conversational AI agents
+- `get_agent`: Retrieve a specific agent by ID
+- `add_knowledge_base_to_agent`: Add knowledge to your Conversational AI agent.
+Useful for piping LLM deep research into an agent's knowledge base
+- `play_audio`: Play audio directly from the client

 ## Example Usage